anowii/DigitalDetectives/CONFIG.md

 This command sets the execution policy for the current user to allow running scripts, which may help clear up common permission-related issues.

 ## The Sleuth Kit
-**Installation**: Follow the link (https://www.sleuthkit.org/sleuthkit/download.php) and download **Windows Binaries**
+**Installation**: Follow the link (https://www.sleuthkit.org/sleuthkit/download.php) and download **Windows Binaries**.

-You have to add the folder where TheSleuthKit keeps all the exe files to your Enviroment variables.
-If you already know how to do this, you can go ahead and do it.
+You'll need to add the folder containing The Sleuth Kit's `.exe` files to your environment variables.
+If you're already familiar with this process, you can go ahead and do it.

-In the windows serach bar search and choose `Edit the system enviroment variables` and continue from step 4, if that for some reason does not work follow the step-by-step guide.
+Otherwise, search for Edit the system environment variables in the Windows search bar and start from step 4.
+If that doesn't work for any reason, follow the step-by-step guide below.

 **Step 1.** Once installed, extract and move the folder to `C:\Program Files (x86)\sleuthkit-4.12.1-win32` \
 **Step 2.** Enter `windows key + X` and choose System in the menue that pops up which takes you to Settings/System/About \